-Tip: Attach wireless motion sensors to your home’s windows and you’ll know right away if someone’s trying to get in.
+Attach contact sensors to your home’s windows and you’ll know right away if someone’s trying to get in.

-If a burglar tries to open the front door of your home and finds it’s locked, he could try to kick it in.
-In fact, kicking in the front door is a burglar’s most common method of forced entry into a home.
+If a burglar tries to open the front door of your home and finds it’s locked, they could try to kick it in.
 Replace doors that are hollow, made of low-quality wood, or are otherwise easy to breach, with high quality steel doors or solid wood doors.

 Install window and door shades so criminals will have a hard time telling when your home is unoccupied.
 Opt for window and door treatments that let in natural light during the daytime, but conceal what’s going on in your home at night.

 8. Install a monitored wireless home security system